korsveien/til/git/remove-files-from-history.md

-In order to remove large blobs from the git repo, the BFG is a very useful tool:
+In order to remove large blobs or specific files from the git repo, the BFG is a very useful tool:

 https://rtyley.github.io/bfg-repo-cleaner/